-- Broccoli, kale, cabbage or something dark, green and leafy.
-When roasted these add a nice note of bitter.
+- Broccoli, kale, cabbage, or something dark, green, and leafy.
+When roasted these add a nice note of bitterness and sweetness.

 How much of each?
 It’s up to you.
 Here is where you will be creative.
 The flavors will be inconsistent but if you are not cooking for a restaurant or a dinner party then inconsistency is fine.
 It allows you to experiment and use up your veggie scraps.
 Just use a bit of everything in equal amounts except for the garlic.

 Everything should either be run through a mandoline or finely sliced.
 Why?
 You are exposing more surface area to the heat.
 Your veggies and fungus will break down and roast faster.
 Those natural sugars will caramelize properly as well.

 - Roast for about an hour at 350º turning and tossing every 15 min.